About Alan Hogan

 I've been a Mac user ever since I got my first computer, and love the attention to detail and user experience that Apple has long embodied (bugs that make me want to defenestrate my laptop notwithstanding).

-I have worked with many web tech startups, particularly in San Francisco.
+I have worked with many web tech startups.
 In particular, I like to evolve processes, tools, and standards in order to set up long-lasting, maintainable software systems.

 At IFTTT I applied responsive web design to make the entire ifttt.com domain mobile-friendly.
 I also developed the intra-app API and web technology for our award-winning hybrid iOS app.

 In 2011, I co-founded Blogic, where I did lots of product design & development; it was acquired by Jobing.com.